Schenkee/TryHackMe-Guides/File_Inclusion/File_Inclusion.md

 ## 🧩 Challenge Task Overview

 **Objective:**
-This guide will cover the steps required to gain the flags to comeplete the Challege task of the room.
-We will cover 2 different methods to gian RCE access to /playground.php for question 4.
-Please read through the initial tasks to gain an understanding of Local File Inclusion (LFI), Remote File Inclusion (RFI), and directory traversal Vulnerabilites.
+This guide will cover the steps required to gain the flags to complete the Challenge task of the room.
+We will cover 2 different methods to gain RCE access to /playground.php for question 4.
+Please read through the initial tasks to gain an understanding of Local File Inclusion (LFI), Remote File Inclusion (RFI), and directory traversal Vulnerability.

 ---